chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: I update my logic again :   if distance to wall is bigger than 0.5m, ignore walls and keep moving forward.
+# frage I update my logic again :   if distance to wall is bigger than 0.5m, ignore walls and keep moving forward.

 if distance to multiple walls is between 0.3m and 0.5m (detected by laser beams with varied angles), rotate counterclockwise until that wall with a smaller distance is in the "Attention Zone", and ignore the wall with bigger distance.